by Karen Schroeder, MS, RD

 Anatomy and Physiology

-In the days leading up to a previously scheduled cesarean section: arrange for a ride to and from the hospital and for help at home as you recover.
-Pack a bag for at least a three-day stay in the hospital.
+In the days leading up to your procedure: Arrange for a ride to and from the hospital and for help at home as you recover.
 The night before, eat a light meal and do not eat or drink anything after midnight.
-If you take any medications, herbs, or dietary supplements, your doctor may recommend temporarily discontinuing them.
-Do not start taking any new medications, herbs, or dietary supplements before consulting your doctor.
+If you regularly take medications, your doctor may recommend temporarily discontinuing them.
+Do not start taking any new medications before consulting your doctor.
+You may be given laxatives and/or an enema to clean out your intestines.

 Risks and Benefits

-In a cesarean section, or any procedure, you and your doctor must carefully weigh the risks and benefits to determine whether it's the most appropriate treatment choice for you.
+In an LAVH or any procedure, you and your doctor must carefully weigh the risks and benefits to determine whether it's the most appropriate treatment choice for you.

 After the Procedure